Home / Money Scripts: Why You Spend, Save, or Avoid Money

 Money Avoidance

 Money avoidance is the belief that money is corrupting or morally compromising.
-This script is generally negative because it encourages you to distance yourself from financial responsibilities.
+This script is generally a negative money script because it encourages you to distance yourself from financial responsibilities.

 Money Status